amaWalkers Camino

 I think it is fair to promote amaWalkers for the stunning job they are doing with each and every walk.
 You are really going out of your way to make things comfortable for us, and we adore our special leader, Dojema.
 Priscilla and I are becoming streetwise when it comes to international travel, and this is because of you and your team, so thank you.

-Just for the record, it is our third year in a row with amaWalkers, with five caminos under the belt, and the Portuguese one waiting for September.
+Just for the record, it is our third year in a row with amaWalkers, with five Caminos under the belt, and the Portuguese one waiting for September.
 It says alot about your service and that is why we keep on using your organization.

 You go amaWalkers